Specialization in Theological English, American Culture, and Spiritual Formation

 "If you are among the gifted men and women considering ministry training in the U.S. and your first language is not English, I invite you to consider Biblical Seminary’s Advanced Cultural Studies, designed for qualified international students who wish to study in a theological community at the graduate level."

-- Dr. Dave Dunbar, President of Biblical Seminary
+- Dr. Frank James, President of BTS

 Introduction to ACS in Korean